JuliaDynamics/DrWatson.jl/docs/src/index.md

 3. **Allows increments.** You didn't plan your project well enough?
 Want to add more folders, more files, more variables to your simulations?
 It's fine.
 5. **Reproducibility.** DrWatson aims to make your projects fully reproducible using Git, Julia's package manager and consistent naming schemes.
 6. **Modular.** DrWatson has a flexible modular design (see [Functionality](@ref)) which means you only have to use what fits _your project_.
-4. **Scientific.** DrWatson has been beta tested in real-world scientific projects and has matured based on feedback from scientists.
+4. **Scientific.** DrWatson has been beta tested in many real-world scientific projects and has matured based on feedback from scientists.

 This is why we believe DrWatson can help you focus on the science and not worry about project code management.